wunderio/nextjs-project/README.md

 2. Run the NextJS app in development mode:
    `npm run dev`

+## Linting

+Run "npm run lint" and it will show if there are any errors.

+## Linting for Windows users

+1. Make sure you have LF selected as line ending in your editor.
+2. If point 1 is not enough, try this command "git config --global core.autocrlf false".More info here https://stackoverflow.com/questions/25724969/sourcetree-line-ending-issue

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.